 Step 1.
 Buy an suitable camera for your vehicle

 Obviously, the first step is to find an appropriate camera for your car.
 According to the distance from monitor to camera to choose the best backup camera fit with your vehicle.
-We highly recommend using our Range Dominator series camera system when the distance over 33 foot.
+We highly recommend installing our Byte tango series backup camera system when the distance over 33 foot.

 wiring diagram for pairing cable